-The Distinguished Women’s Award Reception, which began in 1980, is Girl Scouts of Central Maryland’s only annual fundraiser.
-The evening honors five women in our community who lead amazing lives guided by the values of Girl Scouting and showcases an exciting mentoring opportunity for five selected high school Girl Scouts.
+The evening honors five women in our community who lead amazing lives guided by the values of Girl Scouting and showcases an elite mentoring opportunity for five selected high school Girl Scouts.

 The 34th Annual Distinguished Women’s Award Reception will he held on Thursday, April 24, 2014 from 5:30-8:30pm at the Baltimore Country Club in Roland Park, Maryland.
 4712 Club Rd., Baltimore, Maryland 21210.

 Dean of the School of the Sciences at Stevenson University